SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 COMMAND="$COMMAND --tag role=$ROLE"
 ```

 This time, we do not need to have event handlers for the backend nodes.
-The backend nodes
+The
-will just appear and disappear at some point in the time and nothing else.
-The `$ROLE` is also
+backend nodes will just appear and disappear at some point in the time and
-replaced by the `-e "ROLE=backend"` from Docker `run` command.
+nothing else.
+The `$ROLE` is also replaced by the `-e "ROLE=backend"` from
+Docker `run` command.

 Again, we need to update our Docker images to add the `Serf` service to `S6`.

-In both Docker image files in [ha](ha) and [webapp](webapp) folders, replace `TODO: [Serf] Add Serf S6 setup`
+In both Docker image files in [ha](ha) and [webapp](webapp) folders,
-by the following two Docker instructions:
+replace `TODO: [Serf] Add Serf S6 setup` by the following two Docker
+instructions:

 ```
+# Copy the Serf S6 run script and make it executable
 COPY services/serf/ /etc/services.d/serf
 RUN chmod +x /etc/services/serf/run
 ```